An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality: The Koszul--Clifford Algebras and K3 Surfaces

-is the variety of maximal isotropic subspaces of $Q.$ Equivalently we can consider the quadric hypersurface $\overline{Q} \subset {\P}V$ in which case the the maximal isotropic subspaces correspond to families of $\P^{n-1}$ contained in $\overline{Q}.$ If $Q$ has rank $2n$, then $OGr(n,2n,Q)$ is smooth of dimension $n(n-1)/2$ and consists of two disjoint connected components.
-If $Q$ has rank $2n-1$ then $OGr(n,2n,Q)$ is still smooth, of dimension $n(n-1)/2$ but now has only one component (\cite{GH}~Chapter 6).
+is the variety of maximal isotropic subspaces of $Q.$ Equivalently we can consider the quadric hypersurface $\overbar{Q} \subset {\P}V$ in which case the the maximal isotropic subspaces correspond to families of $\P^{n-1}$ contained in $\overbar{Q}.$ If $Q$ has rank $2n$, then $\IsGr(n,2n,Q)$ is smooth of dimension $n(n-1)/2$ and consists of two disjoint connected components.
+If $Q$ has rank $2n-1$ and dimension $2n$, then $\IsGr(n,2n,Q)$ is still smooth, of dimension $n(n-1)/2$ but now has only one component \cite{GH}~Chapter 6.
+For example a smooth quadric surface in $\P^3$ has two families of lines on it whereas a quadric cone has only one family of lines.

 The Clifford algebra $\Cl(Q)$ of a quadratic form $Q$ on a vector space $V$ is defined as